stolostron/virtual-baremetal-sno-host-prep/install_assisted_installer/README.md

 bundle-image is the bundle of assisted service, this is optional, and will use the latest image we have bundled.

-pv-ai-postgres & pv-ai-bucket if not given, will use local, and will select one of the available node (worker preferred) for pv settings.
-Will defaultly allocate 100 GB.
+pv-ai-postgres & pv-ai-bucket if not given, will use local on baremeatal, and will use default storage class on aws.
+When using local, it will select one of the available node (worker preferred) for pv settings.

 ## To Delete